 Reminders and Tips

-- To get to this property, you will need to take a 200-step stairs down to the beach area.
-Take this into consideration when booking.
+- To get to the villa, you will need to take a 200-step stairs down to the beach area.
+The climb back up is particularly tiring.
+As such, this place might not be ideal for seniors or those with mobility issues.

 - The best activities in Mabini are snorkeling and diving.
 Island hopping can also be availed for around P1500 per boat.